open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/managedcluster.md

   unless: 1) they tolerate the taint; 2) they have already had the cluster in their cluster decisions;
 - __TimeAdded__ (required).
 The time at which the taint was added.
-It is set automatically and user should not to set/update its value.
+It is set automatically and the user should not to set/update its value.

 **Builtin taints to reflect the status of ManagedClusters**